-If acorns are used, they shall be planted at a 3:1 ratio (3 acorns for every 1-inch of trunk diameter removed) under the direction of a qualified professional.
+If acorns are used, they shall be planted at a 3:1 ratio (3 acorns for every 1-inch of trunk diameter removed) under the direction of a Qualified Professional.
 Acorn planting shall not exceed 25-percent of any project's tree planting total.
 If 1-gallon/TreePot 4-sized containers are used, they shall be planted at a 2:1 ratio (2 container trees for every 1-inch of trunk diameter removed).
 If 5-gallon-sized containers are used, they shall be planted at a 1.5:1 ratio (1.5 container trees for every 1-inch of trunk diameter removed).
 Finally, if 15-gallon-sized containers are used, they shall be planted at a 1:1 ratio (1 container tree for every 1-inch of trunk diameter removed).

-The replacement planting area shall be suitable for tree planting, shall not conflict with current or planned land uses, and shall be large enough to accommodate replacement plantings at a density no greater than 200 trees per acre.
+The replacement planting area shall be suitable for tree planting, shall not conflict with current or planned land uses, and shall be large enough to accommodate replacement plantings up to a maximum density of 200 trees per acre.
 This ORMP does not preclude over-planting so that the minimum survival rate may be accomplished at the end of the 7-year maintenance and monitoring period.
-Monitoring reports shall be submitted to the County at least annually during the 7-year maintenance and monitoring period and documentation of replacement planting success shall be provided to the County at the end of the 7-year monitoring and maintenance period (final monitoring report).
+Replacement plantings shall be inspected, maintained and documented consistent with the requirements for Mitigation Maintenance, Monitoring and Reporting.
 For impacts to Heritage Trees, replacement planting shall adhere to the standards identified for individual native oak trees; however, replacement totals shall be calculated based upon an inch-for-inch replacement at a 3:1 ratio.

-- On-Site Replacement Planting: On-site replacement trees are to be planted to the satisfaction of the Development Services Director.
-The replacement planting area shall be suitable for tree planting, shall not conflict with current or planned land uses, and shall be large enough to accommodate replacement plantings at a density equal to the density of oak woodlands impacted.
+- On-Site Replacement Planting: On-site replacement trees are to be planted in compliance with the approved Oak Resources Technical Report or permit.
+The replacement planting area shall be suitable for tree planting, shall not conflict with current or planned land uses, and shall be large enough to accommodate replacement plantings at a density equal to the density of oak woodlands impacted, up to a maximum density of 200 trees per acre.
 A deed restriction or conservation easement to the satisfaction of County Counsel and the Director shall be required to ensure the long term conservation of any on-site replacement trees planted.
 The Conservation Easement shall be in favor of the County or a County-approved conservation organization.
-Maintenance and monitoring shall be required for a minimum of 7 years after planting.
-Any trees that do not survive during this period of time shall be replaced by the responsible party listed on the Oak Tree Removal Permit and monitored to ensure survival for a period of 7 years from the date of planting. - Off-Site Replacement Planting: The applicant may be permitted to procure an off-site planting area for replacement planting, preferably in proximity and/or in connection with oak woodlands contiguous to the project site or within or adjacent to a PCA or an Important Biological Corridor as designated in the General Plan or important ecological area as identified in the Initial Inventory and Mapping (June 2010).
-The replacement planting area shall be suitable for tree planting, shall not conflict with current or planned land uses, and shall be large enough to accommodate replacement plantings at a density no greater than 200 trees per acre.
+Replacement plantings shall be inspected, maintained and documented consistent with the requirements for Mitigation Maintenance, Monitoring and Reporting. - Off-Site Replacement Planting: The applicant may be permitted to procure an off-site planting area for replacement planting, preferably in proximity and/or in connection with oak woodlands contiguous to the project site or within or adjacent to a PCA or an Important Biological Corridor as designated in the General Plan or important ecological area as identified in the Initial Inventory and Mapping (June 2010).
+The replacement planting area shall be suitable for tree planting, shall not conflict with current or planned land uses, and shall be large enough to accommodate replacement plantings up to a maximum density of 200 trees per acre.
 A conservation easement to the satisfaction of County Counsel and the Development Services Director shall be required to ensure the long term maintenance and preservation of any on-site replacement trees planted.
-The Conservation Easement shall be in favor of the County or a County approved conservation organization.
-Maintenance and monitoring shall be required for a minimum of 7 years after planting.
-Any trees that do not survive during this period of time shall be replaced by the responsible party listed on the Oak Tree Removal Permit and monitored to ensure survival for a period of 7 years from the date of planting.
+The Conservation Easement shall be in favor of the County or a County approved conservation organization Replacement plantings shall be inspected, maintained and documented consistent with requirements for Mitigation Maintenance, Monitoring and Reporting.